STRIVE: Structured Spatiotemporal Exploration for Reinforcement Learning in Video Question Answering: Experiments

+\bparagraph{Impact of Textual Generations vs. Visual Variants.} We conduct an ablation study to determine the optimal configuration of visual variant count ($M$) and textual generation count ($G$) in our STRIVE framework (Table~\ref{tab:combined_ablations}c).
+To ensure a strictly fair comparison, we maintain a constant total computational budget of $M \times G = 8$ forward passes per training step.
 The baseline standard GRPO configuration, which uses a single visual representation ($M=1$) to sample $G=8$ textual generations, achieves an average performance of 57.0.
-By splitting the budget to $M=2$ distinct visual variants with $G=4$ generations each, STRIVE yields the best overall performance (58.0), with a improvement on spatial reasoning tasks like VSI-Bench (+2.7).
+By splitting the budget to $M=2$ distinct visual variants with $G=4$ generations each, STRIVE yields the best overall performance (58.0), with an improvement on spatial reasoning tasks like VSI-Bench (+2.7).
 However, aggressively partitioning the budget to $M=4$ visual variants with only $G=2$ generations per variant results in a slight performance drop to 57.7.
-This reveals an important dynamic in group-relative policy optimization: while visual diversity ($M$) prevents advantage collapse, the algorithm still requires a sufficient number of textual samples ($G$) within each group to compute a reliable advantage baseline.
-These results demonstrate that a balanced configuration ($M=2, G=4$) provides the optimal trade-off between visual exploration and stable reward estimation within strict computational constraints.
+This reveals an important dynamic: while visual diversity ($M$) prevents advantage collapse, the algorithm still requires a sufficient number of textual samples ($G$) within each group to compute a reliable advantage baseline.
+A balanced configuration provides the optimal trade-off.

+\bparagraph{Impact of Temporal Segments ($K$).} We evaluate the sensitivity of our importance-aware sampling to the number of temporal segments, $K$ (Table~\ref{tab:combined_ablations}d).
+To ensure a strictly fair comparison, we maintain a fixed budget of 16 total sampled frames across all configurations by adjusting the number of frames sampled per segment.
+We observe that $K=4$ (sampling 4 frames per segment) provides insufficient temporal granularity, leading to the lowest overall average (57.4) and struggling notably on temporal reasoning tasks like TempCompass (72.1).
+Conversely, an extremely fine-grained partition of $K=16$ (sampling exactly 1 frame per segment) excels on TempCompass (73.5) but overly restricts the model's intra-segment exploration, causing a performance drop on spatial tasks like VSI-Bench (34.3).
+Configuring $K=8$ achieves the optimal balance by sampling 2 frames per segment.
+This configuration preserves both structural temporal coverage and sufficient local flexibility to isolate critical visual evidence, yielding the highest overall average performance (58.0).